11 July 2019 We thought it would be interesting to resurrect this 2005 article to show how things have changed – not least the English wine scene.

-They show me their wines, in between rocking the pram in the corner, in the simplest of kitchens, stone-flagged floor and furniture that looks as though it was knocked up in a carpentry evening class.
-They have pitifully few vines themselves round their low cottage in McLaren Vale – just four hectares (10 acres) of bushvine Grenache planted in the 1930s and 1940s - and depend for volume on fruit from the Borrett family of Langhorne Creek.
-"No we don't have a contract.
-They have a hundred acres and they sell the same blocks to us every year as they sold to Dad", Drew tells me.
+They show me their wines, in between rocking the pram in the corner (presumably containing one of the children shown in the picture of Drew and family here), in the simplest of kitchens, stone-flagged floor and furniture that looks as though it was knocked up in a carpentry evening class.
+They have pitifully few vines themselves round their low cottage in McLaren Vale – just four hectares (10 acres) of bushvine Grenache planted in the 1930s and 1940s – and depend for volume on fruit from the Borrett family of Langhorne Creek.
+'No we don’t have a contract.
+They have a hundred acres and they sell the same blocks to us every year as they sold to Dad', Drew tells me.

-Or one could cite Eben Sadie of South Africa, who commutes with his young family between his two hectares (five acres) in Priorat, northern Spain, and the seven hectares he leases in Swartland – again including, coincidentally, 55 year-old Grenache bushvines which he claims constitute one of the oldest vineyards in South Africa.
-When I question whether the size of his bi-hemispherical operation isn't uneconomically small, he says "it has to be like that because I'm a control freak.
-I'm just mesmerised by my bottles."
-His modest whitewashed winery in South Africa could hardly be called industrial, nor could his average yields: 550 gm per vine in South Africa, 190 gm per vine for his Dits del Terra Spanish red.
+Or one could cite Eben Sadie of South Africa, who commutes with his young family between his two hectares (five acres) in Priorat, northern Spain [since relinquished], and the seven hectares he leases in Swartland – again including, coincidentally, 55-year-old Grenache bushvines which he claims constitute one of the oldest vineyards in South Africa.
+When I question whether the size of his bi-hemispherical operation isn’t uneconomically small, he says, 'it has to be like that because I’m a control freak.
+I’m just mesmerised by my bottles.'
+His modest whitewashed winery in South Africa could hardly be called industrial, nor could his average yields: 550 grams per vine in South Africa, 190 grams per vine for his Dits del Terra Spanish red.

-There are hundreds of similar examples of total commitment to hand-made wines throughout the New World, even in wine regions commonly thought to be inhabited only by well-heeled glitz-seekers such as the Napa Valley, as the hands-on likes of Bill Jenkins of Wing Canyon and Steve Lagier of Mount Veeder who know every single one of their vines themselves can attest.
+There are hundreds of similar examples of total commitment to hand-made wines throughout the New World, even in wine regions commonly thought to be inhabited only by well-heeled glitz-seekers as in the Napa Valley stereotype, as the hands-on likes of Bill Jenkins of Wing Canyon and Steve Lagier of Mount Veeder, who know every single one of their vines themselves, can attest.

 But I am concerned about the prevailing myth about French wine producers supposedly being so much more ‘pure’, noble and artisan than their New World counterparts not just because it is inaccurate.
 As one who loves French wine, I am worried that this sort of inaccuracy will encourage the average mediocre vigneron in France to believe that there is no need to make any effort to improve the quality of what he or she produces.
 It is enough, according to this myth, simply to be French.
 If they all start listening to these sort of ideas the French will find themselves even further behind in the global wine race to find buyers for the huge surplus of wine they produce than they are already.